• Skip to primary navigation

 Vegan Alfredo Sauce with Noodles

-You only need 15 minutes, simple pantry ingredients, and a blender to make this super creamy and satisfying vegan alfredo sauce!
-Combine the sauce with your favorite noodles for a delicious and comforting vegan meal that the whole family will enjoy!
+You only need 15 minutes, simple pantry ingredients, and a blender to make this super creamy , rich, and buttery alfredo sauce!
+Add your favorite noodles for a delicious and comforting vegan meal that the whole family will enjoy!

 Print Pin Rate